-It is theoretically possible for an additional rate taxpayer to shelter their SEIS investment up to 86.5% of the investment if they secure full income tax relief on the initial investment (50%) plus claim the capital gains tax reinvestment relief (14%) plus if the income tax loss relief if it fails (22.5%).
-This helps reduce the downside risk for investors.
+It is theoretically possible for an additional rate taxpayer to shelter up to 86.5% of their SEIS investment should the company fail.
+This assumes that they secure full income tax relief on the initial investment (50%) plus claim the capital gains tax reinvestment relief (14%) plus if the income tax loss relief if it fails (45% * 50% = 22.5%).
+This massively helps reduce the downside risk for investors.

 Inheritance Tax Relief

 A lesser-known relief for qualifying investors is that their SEIS investment will fall outside their estate for inheritance tax purposes after a two year holding period.

 This is not strictly a SEIS tax relief but rather this relief from inheritance tax applies to shareholdings in any unquoted trading company provided the two years have passed and the shares are still held at the time of death.

 How much can a company raise under SEIS?